Womb envy: Theory

 Womb envy denotes the envy men may feel towards a woman's role in nurturing and sustaining life.
 In coining the term, the Neo-Freudian psychiatrist Karen Horney (1885–1952) proposed that men experience womb envy more powerfully than women experience penis envy, because "men need to disparage women more than women need to disparage men".
 This feeling is stronger in men because they want to live up to the male stereotype of having the upper hand and dominance over everyone.
 Boehm (1930, p.
-457) said that when others have something more that we don't have ourselves then this excites our envy.
+457) said that when others have something more that we do not have ourselves then this excites our envy.
 As a psychoanalyst, Horney considered womb envy a cultural, psychosocial tendency, like the concept of penis envy, rather than an innate male psychological trait.
 She believed that it arises when men think they are not in control and powerful in their lives like they thought they were.

 Although Karen Horney is generally credited with originating the idea of "womb envy," especially in her 1926 article "The Flight from Womanhood: The Masculinity-Complex in Women as Viewed by Men and by Women," she herself never used the term.
 One early appearance of the phrase was in Margaret Mead's 1949 book, Male and Female.
 Mead may have coined the term.

 Brian Luke, in his book Brutal: Manhood and the Exploitation of Animals, discusses three ways in which men who experience womb envy may respond: by compensating—constructing a realm of exclusively male activity, by revaluing—devaluing the functions specific to women and/or magnifying the functions specific to men, and by appropriation—taking control of female specific functions.

 Luke attributes the coining of this term not to Horney, but to Eva Kittay.
-But this is clearly wrong, as noted above.
 In her 1984 article, Rereading Freud on 'Femininity' or Why Not Womb Envy?, Kittay had posed the question of why there is not a concept analogous to penis envy and offers the term womb envy.